 John Howell Krantz Hanover College

-John H. Krantz received his psychology PhD from the University of Florida.
-After graduate school he worked in industry at Honeywell on visual factors related to cockpit displays.
-In 1990, he returned to academia taking a position at Hanover College.
-John has done extensive research in vision, human factors, computers in psychology, and the use of the web as a medium for psychological research.
-He has been Program Chair and President of the Society for Computers in Psychology and Editor of the journal, Behavior Research Methods.
-John was the first to develop Web experiments in psychological science and lead the way on techniques for sending multimedia via the Web.
-He has served as a faculty associate for The Psychology Place developing interactive learning activities and created psychology’s first global web site for the Association for Psychological Science (APS).
-In addition, he is an author on both the Cognitive Toolkit and PsychSim 6.
-John is well known for his widely used online psychological experiments related to sensation, perception and cognition.
-His current research is focused on using the web for psychological research and modeling the visual system.
+John H. Krantz received his Psychology PhD from the University of Florida.
+After graduate school, he worked in industry at Honeywell on visual factors related to cockpit displays.
+In 1990, he returned to academia, taking a position at Hanover College.
+Dr. Krantz has done extensive research in vision, human factors, computers in psychology, and the use of the web as a medium for psychological research.
+He has been Program Chair and President of the Society for Computers in Psychology and Editor of the journal Behavior Research Methods.
+He was the first to develop Web experiments in psychological science and lead the way on techniques for sending multimedia via the Web.
+Dr. Krantz has served as a faculty associate for The Psychology Place, developing interactive learning activities and created psychology’s first global web site for the Association for Psychological Science (APS).
+In addition, he is an author on Cognitive Toolkit and PsychSim 6, and, finally, Sensation and Perception, Second Edition with Bennett L. Schwartz.
+Dr. Krantz is well known for his widely used online psychological experiments related to sensation, perception, and cognition.
+His current research is focused on using the Web for psychological research and modeling the visual system.